RESERVA LAPA VERDE

 Reserva Lapa Verde is named after the Great Soldier Macaw

-Threats for
+Threats to

-the macaw population
+the Lapa Verde population

 Current surveys at 16 locations showed that the number of greater soldier macaws in Costa Rica in 2019 was at least 169 individuals.
 The Ara ambiguus is on the Red List of Threatened Species and is considered critically endangered according to the IUCN classification.
-To ensure the long-term survival of macaws in Costa Rica, the last, previously unprotected breeding areas in northern Costa Rica must be saved from destruction.
+To ensure the long-term survival of the Lapa Verde in Costa Rica, the last, previously unprotected breeding areas in northern Costa Rica must be saved from destruction.

 Macaw couples stay together for life and can live up to 60 years in the wild

-Threats for
+Threats to

-the macaw population
+the Lapa Verde population

 Current surveys at 16 locations showed that the number of greater soldier macaws in Costa Rica in 2019 was at least 169 individuals.
 The Ara ambiguus is on the Red List of Threatened Species and is considered critically endangered according to the IUCN classification.
-To ensure the long-term survival of macaws in Costa Rica, the last, previously unprotected breeding areas in northern Costa Rica must be saved from destruction.
+To ensure the long-term survival of the Lapa Verde in Costa Rica, the last, previously unprotected breeding areas in northern Costa Rica must be saved from destruction.

 Pesticide-laden pineapple cultivation destroys forests in northern Costa Rica